 Yes, there is another route on the northern side connecting it to Lakhimpur and nearby areas of Northern Assam.
 It is so obscure that you are unlikely to find the proper route on any online map.
-Don’t get intimidated by the distance shown on the google maps.
-It is much shorter.
+But don’t get intimidated by the distance shown on the google maps.
+It is actually much shorter.
 Just ask the locals.
-I wanted to try it while returning but I wanted to visit Sivasagar in the south so I returned using the conventional path.
+I wanted to try it while coming back but I wanted to visit Sivasagar in the south so I had to return using the conventional path.

 But how can I take my bike or car to Majuli?

 Don’t worry.
 Those boats are big ones and can also transport personal vehicles.
 You will, of course, have to pay extra for transporting the vehicle but your job will be done.
-This photograph should put your doubts to rest.
+This photograph taken from the roof of the boat should put your doubts to rest.

 What are the prices of the ferry for reaching Majuli from Nimatighat?

 A human being has to pay INR 15 ( less than $ .25) for a one-way trip on such boats.
 The rate list is fixed by the authorities and is displayed publicly.
 There are different rates for different things.
 Transporting two-wheelers is not that expensive.
 But four-wheelers can cost you around INR 700 or more.
-There are different rates for cows, horses, pigs, goats, chicken and ducks etc. in case you need to.
-There is a rate for Elephants too but I never saw anyone doing it and I don’t think I will take a boat crossing a powerful river with an elephant on board.
+There are different rates for cows, horses, pigs, goats, chicken and ducks etc. in case you need to take them for reasons beyond my imagination.
+There is a rate for Elephants too but I never saw anyone doing it and I don’t think I will ever take a boat crossing a powerful river with an elephant on board.

 For more details check this pic.
 Check the full-size image if you find it hard to read.